 Test What is the analyte?
-Used to test for Typical symptoms Urine metadrenalines Metabolites of adrenaline, Phaeochromocytoma Hypertension, sweating, noradrenaline and dopamine Paraganglioma tremor, palpitations, headaches Urine 5-HIAA Serotonin metabolite Carcinoid Flushing, diarrhoea, cramping, wheeze
+Used to test for Typical symptoms Urine Metabolites of Phaeochromocytoma Hypertension, sweating, metadrenalines adrenaline, Paraganglioma tremor, palpitations, noradrenaline and headaches dopamine Urine 5-HIAA Serotonin metabolite Carcinoid Flushing, diarrhoea, cramping, wheeze

 With regards to metadrenalines it is no longer required to avoid paracetamol.
 Sotalol, labetalol and tricyclic antidepressants may affect results and should be avoided for at least 1 week prior to collection is safe and feasible.